 Research at HEPL spans a broad spectrum over a number of Stanford departments and schools, including cross-departmental collaborations.

 The study of fundamental particles and interactions builds the foundations of our understanding of the natural world.
-Over the last several years, discoveries in this area have moved from a few accelerator labs around the world to a more diffuse collection of projects, many of them of smaller magnitude than traditional accelerator experiment.
+Over the last several years, discoveries in this area have moved from a few accelerator labs around the world to a more diffuse collection of projects, many of them of smaller magnitude than traditional accelerator experiments.

 In the past decade, methods adapted from experimental physics have transformed our understanding of the nervous system, in areas ranging from optical imaging to large scale electrical recordings.
 In the future, deeper exploration of massively parallel neural networks in the brain requires the precision, bandwidth, and quantitative analysis that are well-developed in physics.